 The more you move around in life and the less stagnant you are, then the more time lines you create for yourself.
 I do wonder about this actually — Nowadays, people move around more so than ever before in recent history.
 Job hopping, moving from place to place, relationship hopping, we live in a very mobile society, with more opportunity and choices than ever before — what effects does this have on the time lines we create for ourselves? !
 It has to be pretty interesting.
 Things may even start to get a little “tangled.”
-I have a “me” that is still in New York, as well as the me right here right now in Virginia.
+I have a “me” that is still in New York, as well as the me that’s still in Virginia.
 But there’s also the me who stayed in Southern California.
 A me who moved up to the Bay area.
 A me who stayed in Portland Oregon.
-A me who’s still in south Florida.
+A me who never left south Florida. (unlike the current timeline where I left, moved to Virginia, then went back….)
 A me in Massachusetts.
 A me in Connecticut.
 And quite a few others beyond that.
 And quite a few me’s who’ve already died.
 I have “me’s” all over the country, quite literally, because that’s how much I’ve moved around in life.
 And having had more jobs in life than my age only adds to the confusion.

 What about the idea of crossing paths with the same person/people on different time lines, in different states?
 When and if you do, will you feel like you already know them?
 Will there be an instant connection?
 If you branch yourself off onto a new time line, pulling you away from meeting somebody that you would’ve met on that time line, will reality find a way to get you to cross paths anyway?
 That’s something interesting worth investigating I think.
 Look at the people in your life, (family aside) who’ve been meaningful to you.
 Looking back over your lives, are there any places/people/jobs/schools, etc. that you have in common?
 Some way where it’s plausible that you would have run into each other “over there” as well?
 In this highly mobile and connected society we live in, the chances are greatly increased that some of the people we connect with are people we may know in a parallel timeline, under revised circumstances.